tmax818/tysC/lesson1/notes.md

 ### Compilation Errors

 - occurs when the compiler finds something in the source code that it can't compile.
-- remove the simicolon and recompile
+- remove the semicolon and recompile
 - error line numbers are not always correct

 ### Linker Error Message

-- rare and result from mispelling library function names
+- rare and result from misspelling library function names

 ## Summary